tgreenhalgh/activism/README.md

 # activism
-send faxes (with scripts) to you senators
+send faxes (with scripts) to your Members of Congress